sathyar27/node-tryout/README.md

     3) File with all Error messages messages sorted with timestamp
     4) File with all Error messages ,sorted by error level and with only error level greater than 50
+  - Print `Files created` once all files are written
   - Print the file sizes of all the created files once done (Optional)

 *Rules*